Naveen-Kumar-U/flightCard/README.md

-This is custom flight responsive card
+This is a custom flight-responsive card.